carlosfmorenog/CMM536/README.md

 Advanced Data Science (RGU MSc Course)

+    A tutorial on how to load images from a GitHub repo to a Notebook can be found [here](https://github.com/carlosfmorenog/CMM536_Data_Loading_Tutorial)
     A proposed solution for coursework part 1 (and part of part 2) of 2022 can be found [here](https://github.com/carlosfmorenog/CMM536_CW_2022)

 Week to week plan: